 Filing a Lawsuit

 Now it’s time to play hardball.
 Not all negotiations reach this point, but filing a lawsuit is always an option unless the statute of limitations deadline has expired.
-Filing a lawsuit doesn’t mean you’ll go to trial
+Filing a lawsuit doesn’t mean you’ll go to trial.

 After all, you can always withdraw your lawsuit in exchange for an acceptable settlement.
-The main reasons for filing a lawsuit are (i) it complies with the statute of limitations and (ii) it gets you access to the pretrial discovery process.
+The main reasons for filing a lawsuit are (i) it complies with the statute of limitations and (ii) it gives you access to the pretrial discovery process.

 Pretrial Discovery